couchbaselabs/try-cb-scala/README.md

 ## Running the application with Docker

-You will need [Docker](https://docs.docker.com/get-docker/) installed on your machine in order to run this application as we have defined a [_Dockerfile_](Dockerfile) and a [_docker-compose.yml_](docker-compose.yml) to run Couchbase Server 7.0.0 beta, the front-end [Vue app](https://github.com/couchbaselabs/try-cb-frontend-v2.git) and the Scala REST API.
+You will need [Docker](https://docs.docker.com/get-docker/) installed on your machine in order to run this application as we have defined a [_Dockerfile_](Dockerfile) and a [_docker-compose.yml_](docker-compose.yml) to run Couchbase Server 7.0.0, the front-end [Vue app](https://github.com/couchbaselabs/try-cb-frontend-v2.git) and the Scala REST API.

 To launch the full application, simply run this command from a terminal: